thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 **Knex.js** is a third-party JavaScript library that builds SQL commands and sends them to a relational database system like PostgreSQL.
 In other words, Knex.js allows you to build a Node.js-based PostgreSQL client that communicates with a PostgreSQL server.

 Just like jQuery builds and sends HTTP requests to an HTTP server, Knex builds and sends SQL queries to a PostgreSQL server.
-Just remember that jQuery runs inside a web browser while Knex runs outside a web browser, in Node.js.
+Just remember that jQuery runs inside a web browser while Knex runs outside a web browser using Node.js.

 [INSERT CLIENT-SERVER DIAGRAM OF JQUERY VS KNEX]